vl507/filetest/README.md

 ```
 SOAPManagerStat smi = new HTTPManagerStatImpl(PropConfig.host, new HTTPParseResponseTestImpl(), new HTTPRequestCreatorTestImpl());
 ```
-in com.ts.App class in TextUtility folder.
+in com.ts.App class in TestUtility folder.